0x60df/loophole/README.md

 I call them as "loophole-map".
 They are mainly generated automatically, and listed in `loophole-map-alist`.
-They take effect by adding `loophole-map-alist` to `emulation-mode-map-alists`.
+They take effect by adding `loophole--map-alist` to `emulation-mode-map-alists`.

 Second one is `loophole-base-map` which will be inherited to most of loophole-map.